 DIY in a Day brings you step-by-step instructions for easy projects that will spruce up your space — within 24 hours (or less!).

 Want to set a table that wows?
 Welcome guests to their seat with a gorgeous place card that doubles as table decor.
 The wax seal detail is an elegant ode to a bygone era, especially in these fast-paced digital days, and the dried florals add a soft, romantic touch that contrast nicely with the raw edges of the paper.
-Perfect for a wedding or special occasion, these place cards are easy to make — thanks to glue gun sealing wax sticks — and serve as beautiful keepsakes your guests can take home after the event.
+Perfect for holiday celebration or special occasion, these place cards are easy to make — thanks to glue gun sealing wax sticks — and serve as beautiful keepsakes your guests can take home after the event.

 Things You'll Need